Vogue Ball 2017 – Se7en Deadly Sins: Invisible Wind Factory, Liverpool

 The balls were a chance for the mostly poor, unemployed youth to dress up and be as fabulous as they want to be.
 They also took a satirical side, with certain categories to show the contestants ability to ‘blend in’ with hetero society, in the use of hyper masculine clothing and walks.
 This was known was ‘realness’ (a term picked up in RuPaul’s Drag Race).

 The term ‘House’ is still used with balls, however the family context has changed.
 Last weekend, the House of Suarez staged the latest of their Vogue Balls, entitled Seven Deadly Sins at the Invisible Wind Factory.

-The venue was already pretty full by the time we entered, but luckily the venue had considered the nature of the show and there was easy viewing with raised platforms at either side of the stage.
+The venue was already pretty full by the time we entered, but luckily they had considered the nature of the show and there was easy viewing with raised platforms at either side of the stage.

 Some were dressed in drag, others in more gender fluid clothing.
 The dance-esque music associated with the vogue scene blurred out of the speakers (including a current personal favourite; RuPaul’s Call Me Mother).

 There was excitement in the air for the first round, Serve Your Sin; a chance for the Houses to represent their chosen sin.
 There was communal feeling, with each House being equally supported, and every death drop – an athletic dance move where the person drops quickly onto their back (death is possible, see below) – causing a commotion with cheering, finger clicking and hand waving.

 There was an overall feeling of elation, and a real respect for the performers, which were truly varied.
 One satirical performance saw Kim Jong-Un and Donald Trump locked in a lightsabre battle, and another saw Theresa May and Margaret Thatcher stripping to lingerie.
 Pop culture references were also included, with references to Kill Bill’s Gogo Yubari and the fresh faced gay icon the Babadook lip syncing.